Grapevine Colleyville-Supporting & Advocating for Gifted Education

 ARTICLE III – MEMBERSHIP

 Section 3.1 – Membership.
-Membership in this non-profit organization shall be open to all that are interested in the purposes of the Association and upon payment of the current year’s dues.
+Membership in this non-profit organization shall be open to all that are interested in the purposes of the Association.
 SAGE shall conduct an annual enrollment of potential members, but may admit members at any time throughout the year.

 Section 3.2 – Benefits of Membership.
 SAGE may have an opportunity to: